 But what is it, when is it and how does it work?

-If you’re eligible, the “Add Extra Choice” button will automatically appear in the Choices section of your UCAS tracking page.
+If you’re eligible, the “Add Extra Choice” button will automatically appear in the Choices section of your UCAS application.
 You need to click on this link and enter the details of the university and course — UCAS will then make your application available to them.

 Key things to note: